DylanASHillier/robotdialogexplanations/README.md

 ### Language Models:
 I just utilised fairly standard scripts that use the hugging face library.
 Text generation is definitely an issue here -- I didn't have time to fiddle with the parameters much at all
 -- in particular use the conv_qa_pipeline and triples_to_text_pipeline for doing this training
+## Evaluation and Visualisation
+There are a number of scripts within the dialogystem module that can be used for creating evaluations and visualisations as seen in the report -- see the package for more detail
 ## Example Systems:
 ### Robot doing pickup tasks
 run `examplesystems/ebbhrd.py`